E2WARE/Post-Plant/postplantlineup/README.md

 # Post Plant
-Bu proje, Flutter kullanılarak geliştirilen bir mobil uygulamadır.
-Uygulama, Firebase veritabanından veri çeker ve MVVM mimarisini kullanır.

-# Özellikler
+This project is a mobile application developed using Flutter.
+The application fetches data from Firebase database and follows MVVM architecture.

+## Features
-- Firebase veritabanı entegrasyonu
+- Firebase database integration
-- MVVM mimarisi
+- MVVM architecture
-- Kullanıcı dostu arayüz

-# Kullanılan Teknolojiler
+- User-friendly interface

+## Technologies Used
 - Flutter
 - Firebase
 - MVVM
 - JSON
 - ADMOB

+---

+This project is a mobile application developed using Flutter and integrated with Firebase database.
+It follows MVVM architecture and provides a user-friendly interface.